-Finchley Garden Village Conservation Area Character Appraisal and Design Guidance 2013 by relatively low density suburban housing with an attractive mixture of terrace, semi detached and detached houses.
+Finchley Garden Village Conservation Area Character Appraisal and Design Guidance 2013

+The Residential Design Guidance states that large areas of Barnet are characterised by relatively low density suburban housing with an attractive mixture of terrace, semi detached and detached houses.
 The Council is committed to protecting, and where possible enhancing the character of the borough's residential areas and retaining an attractive street scene.